How did I start working remotely?

 We wanted to join forces and create services for companies, we like to do different things so what better way to offer something to companies that can be complete?

-That’s how this project started and over time it evolved, changed, reciprocated, got lost and I hope soon it can take off again.
+That’s how this project started and over time it evolved, changed, reciprocated, and got lost and I hope soon it can take off again.

 The lockdown and the general stop